misselliev/sassy-dulce/README.md

-# Dulce coffee shop
+# Sassy dulce

-Landing page for a vegan coffee shop.
-Navigation is made through tabs.
+Landing page for a boots store for a newsletter suscription.
-Built with JavaScript, styled with Bulma.
+Built with JavaScript and SASS, styled with Bulma.

 ## Live